Markus¶

 Similar to using the logging library, every Python module can create a

-(loosely equivalent to a Python logging logger) at any time
+(loosely equivalent to a Python

-including at module import time and use that to generate metrics.
+logging logger) at any time including at module import time and use that to

 For example: